saltstack/salt/doc/topics/tutorials/walkthrough_macosx.rst

 Initialize top.sls file
 -----------------------
-Service configuration is done in the /srv/salt/top.sls file (and subfiles/folder), and then running the state.highstate command to have salt-master give orders to minions to update and update their states.
+Service configuration is done in the /srv/salt/top.sls file (and subfiles/folder), and then running the state.highstate command to have salt-master give orders to minions to update their states.

 First Create an empty file.